evaleev/libint/INSTALL.md

 [^7]: [Boost](https://www.boost.org/) 1.57 or higher.
 Only header-only (no compiled libraries) components needed.

 [^8]: Building the Libint2 compiler needs several Boost components including MPL, Type Traits, and Preprocessor.
 A detectable system installation is required.
+(That is, "bundled Boost" is insufficient.)

 [^9]: Building the Libint2 library with C++11 API needs the Boost Preprocessor (PP) component.
 For the compiled C++11 interface, `Libint2::int2-cxx`, the PP is actually compiled against, but for the header-only target, `Libint2::cxx`, the PP only sets up the usage dependency.
 A system installation of Boost is sought, but if none suitable found, a bundled version of PP is installed within the Libint2 header namespace.